Jens Cajuste: Early career

 Cajuste was born in Sweden to a Haitian-American father and a Swedish mother.
 He moved to China with his family at age five, living one year in Luoyang before moving to Beijing.
-There, he began football career with Chinese Sports Beijing.
+There, he began his football career with Chinese Sports Beijing.
 A few years later, the family returned to Sweden.
 As a ten-year-old, Cajuste started playing for Örgryte IS.
 After impressing in the club's youth teams, he was rewarded with a senior contract in 2016.
-On 17 October 2016, Cajuste made his senior debut for Örgryte in the Superettan in a 4–1 loss to IK Sirius.
+On 17 October 2016, Cajuste made his senior debut for Örgryte in the Superettan where they lost 4–1 to IK Sirius.

 Midtjylland

-In June 2018, Cajuste moved to Denmark’s Midtjylland, where he signed a five-year contract.
+In June 2018, Cajuste moved to Denmark's Midtjylland, where he signed a five-year contract.
 He made his debut for the club on 26 August 2018 in a match against Randers.
 His first goal also came against Randers, which also proved to be the winner, in a 2–1 league victory on 21 October 2019.

 On 21 October 2020, he made his UEFA Champions League debut in a group stage home game against Atalanta, which Midtjylland lost 4–0.

 Reims

 On 10 January 2022, Cajuste signed for French club Reims in a transfer deal worth a reported €10 million.
 He became the club's record signing.
 A few days later, Reims director-general Mathieu Lacour disputed the reported fee, stating that the price was around half of what Midtjylland had announced.

-Cajuste made his debut for Reims in the Ligue 1 match against FC Metz on 16 January 2022, starting in central midfield before being substituted off for Alexis Flips at half-time, as Reims lost 1–0.
+Cajuste made his debut for Reims in a Ligue 1 match against Metz on 16 January 2022, starting in central midfield before being substituted off for Alexis Flips at half-time, as Reims lost 1–0.

+Napoli

+On 10 August 2023, Cajuste joined Serie A club Napoli, by signing a five-year contract for a reported fee of €12 million.

+Loans to Ipswich Town

+On 19 August 2024, Cajuste joined newly promoted Premier League club Ipswich Town on loan for the 2024–25 season.

+He won the Premier League Goal of the Month for his goal against Nottingham Forest in March.

+On 7 August 2025, Cajuste returned to Ipswich Town on loan for the 2025–26 season.
+It was reported that the loan has a buy clause if Ipswich Town gets promoted for £7.5m.